-- All 4-H/FFA senior dairy goat projects are eligible. - Entries will be milked-out under supervision of the superintendent. - Milk collections will be weighed the night of check-in and the next morning following judging on the same scale by the superintendent, with the contestant present. - Does' score will be tabulated as follows: p.m. and a.m. milk weights plus number of days since freshening times.
+- All 4-H/FFA senior dairy goat projects are eligible. - Entries will be milked-out under supervision of the superintendent. - Milk collections will be weighed the night of check-in and following the goat show on the same scale by the superintendent, with the contestant present. - Does' score will be tabulated by milk weights..